Study of B^{0}_{s} \rightarrow \ TT(a_{2}(1320),K^{*}_{2}(1430),f_{2}(1270),f^{'}_{2}(1525)) in the perturbative QCD approach: Introduction

 \section{Introduction}

-The model about two-body decay of $ B $ mesons has been studied extensively in the past two decades, both theoretically~\cite{Liu:2017cwl,Kim:2013cpa,Zou:2015iwa,Ali:2007ff} and experimentally~\cite{Munoz:1998sn,BaBar:2008ozy,BaBar:2008lan}, and the theoretical framework is well developed.
-Since there appeared that charmless hadronic $ B $ decays involving a light tensor meson in the final state, tensor mesons get more attentions.
-By making use of the flavor SU(3) symmetry, we study in this paper include nine mesons~\cite{PDG,Wang:2010ni}, isovector mesons $a_{2}(1320)$, isodoulet states $K^{*}_{2}(1430)$ and two isosinglet mesons $f_{2}(1270)$, $f^{'}_{2}(1525)$, which forms the first ${1}^{3}P_{2}$ nonet~\cite{ParticleDataGroup:2010dbb}.
-According to the latest experimental data of 2022 PDG~\cite{PDG}, the $B^{0}_{s} \rightarrow \ K^{*}_{2}(1430)\overline{\emph{K}}^{*}_{2}(1430)$ decay has already appeared, which indicates a large of decay modes related to the final state of two tensor mesons will appear.
+The model elucidating the two-body decay of $ B $ mesons has been the subject of extensive scrutiny over the past two decades, both from a theoretical ~\cite{Liu:2017cwl,Kim:2013cpa,Zou:2015iwa,Ali:2007ff}and experimental~\cite{Munoz:1998sn,BaBar:2008ozy,BaBar:2008lan} perspective.
+The emergence of charmless hadronic $ B $ decays featuring a light tensor meson in the final state has invigorated interest in tensor mesons.
+Based on the principles of flavor SU(3) symmetry, we investigate nine mesons~\cite{PDG,Wang:2010ni}, comprising isovector mesons $a_{2}(1320)$, isodoulet states $K^{*}_{2}(1430)$, and two isosinglet mesons $f_{2}(1270)$, $f^{'}_{2}(1525)$, which forms the first ${1}^{3}P_{2}$ nonet~\cite{ParticleDataGroup:2010dbb}.
+According to the latest experimental data of 2022 PDG~\cite{PDG}, the $B^{0}_{s} \rightarrow \ K^{*}_{2}(1430)\overline{\emph{K}}^{*}_{2}(1430)$ decay has already appeared, signifying the emergence of numerous decay modes involving the final state of two tensor mesons may appear.
 In Ref.~\cite{Kim:2013cpa}, some researchers have calculated the decay channel about $B^{0}_{s} \rightarrow \ VT $, at the same time, they also adopted some other methods to compare.
-And these calculations indicated that predictions based on the pQCD that can accommodate experimental data well.
-By comparing their predictions with the experimental data, and they find that $ {\cal BR} (B^{0}_{s} \rightarrow \ \Phi(K^{*}_{2}(1430),\overline{\emph{K}}^{*}_{2}(1430) )) $ is similar to $ {\cal BR}( B^{0}_{s} \rightarrow \ \Phi(K^{*}(1430),\overline{\emph{K}}^{*}(1430) ))$, but the magnitude is smaller.
+Further, these calculations indicated that predictions based on the pQCD that can accommodate experimental data well.
+By comparing their predictions with the experimental data, we find that $ {\cal BR} (B^{0}_{s} \rightarrow \ \Phi(K^{*}_{2}(1430),\overline{\emph{K}}^{*}_{2}(1430) )) $ is similar to $ {\cal BR}( B^{0}_{s} \rightarrow \ \Phi(K^{*}(1430),\overline{\emph{K}}^{*}(1430) ))$, but the magnitude is smaller.
 For $B^{0}_{s} \rightarrow \ VV,TV $, they are similar but a little different.